- Because mold grows year-round, mold allergies generally aren’t seasonal like other allergies.

-If your children are the only ones in the family suffering histamine-related allergy symptoms, it may not be related to mold in your home.
+If your children are the only ones in the family with histamine-related allergy symptoms, it may not be related to mold in your home.
 Some school buildings have unchecked mold, which can result in increased attacks while at school.
 But it could also be that your child has a sensitivity to mold, whereas no one else in the family does.

-You may hear many myths about the toxicity of mold.
-For example, that inhaling mold can cause permanent damage.
+You may hear myths about the toxicity of mold.
+For example, some believe that inhaling mold can cause permanent damage.
 The truth is that it would be very difficult for someone to inhale enough mold to do that kind of damage.
 If you aren’t sensitive to mold, you may never even experience a reaction.

 While mold exposure is generally not deadly, increased exposure can make symptoms worse.
 Mold allergies are progressive.
-Over time the attacks become more severe.
+Over time, the attacks become more severe.
 The key is to prevent moisture from building up by repairing any leaks in your home.